The four MAIN causes of World War I explained

 To avoid war, a conference was held which allowed France to keep Morocco.
 Then, in 1911, the Germans again argued for Morocco to fight against France.

-To again avoid war.
-Germany received territorial compensation in the French Congo in exchange for recognizing French control over Morocco.
+To again avoid war, Germany received territorial compensation in the French Congo as part of the 1911 Agadir Crisis in exchange for recognizing French control over Morocco.

 The Bosnian Crisis

-In 1908, the nation of Austria-Hungary had been administrating the Turkish regions of Bosnia and Herzegovina since 1878, but they formally annexed it in 1908, which caused the crisis.
+The nation of Austria-Hungary had been administrating the Turkish regions of Bosnia and Herzegovina since 1878, but they formally annexed it in 1908.

 The country of Serbia was outraged, because they felt that it should have been given to them.
 As a result, Serbia threatened to attack Austria-Hungary.